PRE TRIP INFORMATION:

 - The opportunity to dry out wet clothes and/or shoes, with a wood fired stove (this means you can travel even lighter!)

 At Spruce Camp only, take advantage of our 3 fishing boats to head out onto the lake for some of the best fishing in the park.
 A fishing licence is mandatory.

 What to bring/pack

 Essential Items –see picture here

-- Typical trail side repair tools such as spare tube, bike specific spare parts (derailleur hanger)
+- Typical trail side repair tools, a spare tube, any bike specific spare parts – such as derailleur hanger.

 - Personal toiletries (soap is provided, but not hair care products etc.) PRO TIP – pack travel sized toothpaste, shampoo etc.-not full size

 - Head lamp

-- Sleeping bag liner/cotton sheet for in camp (sleeping bags provided) – see here
+- Sleeping bag liner/cotton sheet for in camp – see here

 - Small, packable camp towel (hot shower available) – see here